SungHoHong2/Leetcode-Experiment/medium/Search_a_2D_Matrix_II/README.md

             # if it is a horizontal search
                 # binary search the columns
         # return false if no target was found
         pass

     def searchMatrix(self, matrix, target):
-        # if there is not input
-            # return false
+        # return false if the matrix is empty
+        # globalize the input
         # iterate the matrix diagonally
             # binary search the target vertically
             # binary search the target horizontally
-            # if the target is found
+            # return true if the target is found
-                # return true
         # return false if the target was not found with binary search
         pass
 ```

 **Divide and Conquer**